101 Bloor Street West

 Before you begin your online application, you should select and print one of the registration guides listed here.
 Pick the one that applies to you and make sure you read it carefully.
-There are five different registration guides.
+There are four different registration guides.
 Each one tells you what you need to know to get certified.

 If you are applying as a teacher of academic subjects from Kindergarten to Grade

-degree applying to teach the Primary-Junior grades, read Requirements for Becoming a Primary-Junior Teacher if You Are of Aboriginal Ancestry.
+degree applying to teach the Primary-Junior grades, read Requirements for Becoming a Primary-Junior Teacher if you are of Indigenous Ancestry.

 If you are applying as a teacher of technological subjects, read Requirements for Becoming a Teacher of Technological Education in Ontario.